 Processes, just as much as events, are lifted out of the flow of the world, separated from a material substrate, by being cut out with perceptual or, more often, verbal scissors, in accordance with our interests and our judgement of saliency.
 (Tallis 2017, p.
 314)

-This ‘flow’ cannot be a flow in tensed time nor a process, and the terminology of ‘material substrate’ must have application to a mind-independent reality.
+[I’ve changed this back because I want the ambiguity here]This ‘flow’ cannot be a flow in tensed time nor a process, and the terminology of ‘material substrate’ must have application to a mind-independent reality.

 Perhaps Tallis is a principled agnostic on ontological matters, on the grounds that we are both ‘world-constituting and an object in the world’, with the result that a ‘paradox haunts any endeavour to assume a metaphysical standpoint’ (Tallis 2020: 335).
 That would make a lot of sense, because it would explain why he lays so much emphasis on everyday life, while nevertheless seeming to take metaphysical realism for granted.
 His headline argument, remember, is a reminder of the everydayness of scientists exploiting the habits of nature, so that they can isolate scientific laws which suit human purposes; that is why he is at pains to remind us that Robert Boyle was a ‘bewigged individual’ (Tallis 2021, p.
 38), for instance.
 And yet what are these scientists exploiting in their everyday lives?
 Tallis’s answer is: the habits of a nature which exists independently of their interests.
 Perhaps this shifting of perspectives – from everyday life to (more-or-less) mind-independent nature and back again – reflects a principled metaphysical agnosticism adopted in recognition of our “double status as parts of nature who act on nature from a virtual outside” (Tallis 2021, p.
 55).